KayVeeZ/dunking_biscuits/README.md

 # Biscuit Classifier

-This is a simple machine learning project that classifies different types of biscuits using the scikit-learn library.
+Welcome to the Biscuit Classifier repository!
+This project aims to classify different types of biscuits using machine learning algorithms based on certain parameters.
+Introduction

+In this project, we use machine learning techniques to build a classifier that can predict the type of biscuit based on features such as gamma, phi, eta, L, and t.

-## Installation
+## Getting Started

+To get started with the project, follow these steps:

 <ol>
 <li>Clone the repository:</li>